Man who beat woman with hammer sent to mental hospital

 She admitted that she kissed the neighbour, accepted she had done wrong and apologised.
 This, the prosecution said, was the background to the attack on June 16th.

-The prosecution called Professor Damian Mohan, of the Central Mental Hospital who said that the accused was “furious” about the infidelity and due to long-term daily use of cannabis he was unable to control his anger.
+The prosecution called Prof Damian Mohan, of the Central Mental Hospital, who said that the accused was “furious” about the infidelity and due to long-term daily use of cannabis he was unable to control his anger.

 Prof Mohan’s colleague Dr Conor O’Neill disagreed, telling the trial that he had treated Mr Gajowniczek following his arrest and believed that he was suffering from a delusional disorder at the time and therefore should qualify for a verdict of not guilty by reason of insanity.